DBMods/forum-extender-plus/README.md

 ####Post Drafting
 The script now allows for drafts of posts.
 If you want to save a draft, click the button, and it's done.
 The same thing goes for restoring a previous draft.
 Drafts are also thread-specific, so you can save drafts for any number of threads at a time.

+###Date-specific Features
+Many features are fixed, but some only trigger during a specific time.

+####Snow (Nightlies Only)
+Snow will appear on pages from December through February, and will gently float down the page.